Digital art of Black girl with magnifying glass looking at icons of online info

 1. Analyze the home page

-While this first tip may seem obvious, a website’s home page provides students with a first look at what a college has to offer, what it’s been recognized for, and how the school chooses to brand themselves.
+While this first tip may seem obvious, a website’s home page provides students with a first look at what a college has to offer, what it’s been recognized for, and how the school chooses to brand itself.
 This allows viewers to get a feel for the college or university they’re considering.
 Some examples of what you may see on the home page include:

 • Announcements